 In 2017 only 42% of Mainers held education and workforce credentials that positioned Maine and its families for success.
 MaineSpark’s goal is to increase that number up to 60% by 2025.

-Lean East President Steve Musica and team will continue to support the innovation and entrepreneurship in Maine and New England.
+Lean East President Steve Musica and the team will continue to support innovation and entrepreneurship in Maine and New England.
 Steve is a serial entrepreneur and available to help both “experienced” Maine business leaders and new entrepreneurs alike get from idea to reality using Lean Startup methods.
-Steve minored in Entrepreneurship in graduate school and has been involved in national accelerators and regional programs including the CleanTech Open, NH LaunchPad and GreenLight Maine.
+Steve minored in Entrepreneurship in graduate school and has been involved in national accelerators and regional programs including the CleanTech Open, NH LaunchPad, and GreenLight Maine.
 Steve spoke at Maine Startup and Create Week about Customer Discovery: Mastering Your Market – a very important topic for all innovators!
 Contact Steve anytime to discuss your market opportunity and challenges.

 Steve Musica is also a mentor for the Maine Center for Entrepreneurs Top Gun Program.
 Participants in the program are competitively selected, promising entrepreneurs paired with mentors to work on advancing their vision while also participating in high-impact weekly gatherings held in Portland, Bangor, Brunswick, and Lewiston.
+Steve was a 2022 judge in the state-wide finals of the Top Gun program.